FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Troubleshooting/troubleshooting.md

 FTS 2.0 has been tested with Python 3.11, should work with others verson (3.10).
 Older versions require 3.8

 ## My Raspberry Pi installation has an issue with the WebMap
-This has been adressed, so you should have the issue.
+This has been adressed, so you should not have the issue.
 The older webmap was a Nodered packaged component, compiled for AMD64, so it will not run in the Pi.
 You need to:
  * install Node Red
  * import the flow from source